Home // Employment Opportunities

 Requirements

-To teach HUMANITIES courses, successful candidates shall be skilled in teaching multiple levels of the following subjects: History, Latin, Literature, Writing, Philosophy, and Theology.
-A bachelor's or master's degree in the subject or a related Humanities field is required.
+Candidates teaching Humanities courses should be prepared to instruct multiple levels of the following subjects: History, Latin, Literature, Writing, Philosophy, and Theology.
+A bachelor’s or master’s degree in a related Humanities field is required.

 The candidate must be a practicing Catholic and willing to take the Oath of Fidelity to the Magisterium.
-Candidates must demonstrate excellent organizational, written, and verbal communication skills, and possess a track record of contributing to the vision and mission of an apostolic and educational enterprise.
+Candidates should demonstrate strong organizational, written, and verbal communication skills, as well as a proven commitment to the mission of a Catholic apostolic educational institution.

-In addition to their teaching responsibilities, faculty at Chesterton Academy participate in the House system, which is designed to promote character and virtue, and to help students grow in holiness.
-Faculty members are required to attend daily Mass with the entire student body, assist in leading spiritual retreats and school activities, and joyfully witness by their life and teaching to a life in Christ.
+In addition to classroom teaching, Chesterton Academy faculty participate in the House system, which fosters virtue, character formation, and spiritual growth among students.
+Faculty are expected to attend daily Mass with the student body, assist with spiritual retreats and school events, and serve as joyful witnesses to a life in Christ through both example and instruction.

 Apply